-We have considered a simple frictional model of the labor market, in which a desire to avoid job insecurity through replacement by cheaper new hires leads to a degree of downward wage rigidity for new hires.
-A key feature of our model is that the new hire wages are allocational.
+We have considered a simple frictional model of the labor market, in which a constraint on not undercutting existing workers leads to a degree of downward wage rigidity for new hires.
 The rigidity arises from worker risk aversion and a desire to limit temporal wage variation for incumbent workers, which also transmits to new hires in downturns.
-That is, to save on the ex ante wage bill, it may be optimal to avoid worker replacement, which leads to a wage for new hires that is as unresponsive to negative shocks, as is the incumbent wage.
-This magnifies the response of unemployment and vacancies to negative shocks.
+Because period-two new hire wages are allocational, the response of unemployment and vacancies to negative shocks is amplified.
 We further show that the interplay with asymmetric information can substantially enhance downward wage rigidity and increase the responsiveness of unemployment and vacancies to productivity shocks.
-We argue that downward, but not upward, real wage rigidity for new hires is apparent in the German BeH panel dataset and that our model is broadly consistent with these empirical findings.
+We argue that downward, but not upward, real wage rigidity for new hires is apparent in the German BeH panel dataset, in line with the model's predictions, and moreover we find tentative support for the asymmetric information version of the model.

-52Of course, the model also requires that $\beta^u = \gamma$, so this lack of sensitivity is not all good news for its predictions.
-However, the maximized likelihood was relatively flat over the relevant ranges, suggesting that β was poorly identified.
+51Of course, the model also requires that $\beta^u = \gamma$ , so this lack of sensitivity is not all good news for its predictions.
+However, the maximized likelihood was relatively flat over the relevant ranges, suggesting that $\beta$ was poorly identified.